sihyun-ahn/CS453-KGA/samples/writer-likes/writer_likes.report.md

     text:
         type: "string"
 ---
-system:
+user:
-In 1 sentence, summarize what these passages that the writer likes has in common: {text}.
+In 1 sentence, summarize what these passages that the writer likes has in common: {{text}}.
 If justifications are provided, incorporate them into your summary.
 Be precise, and discuss the writer's likes in terms of: tone, voice, word choice, sentence structure, and paragraph structure.
 Start your response with "The writer likes...".
-user:
-{{text}}

 `````